Jalsemgeest/FlutterReduxTemplate/README.md

-# FlutterReduxTemplate
+# redux_template

- Jake's flutter redux template.
+A new Flutter project.